gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 After you change the external URL, it is recommended that you also [invalidate the Markdown cache](https://docs.gitlab.com/ce/administration/invalidate_markdown_cache.html).

-## Configuring a relative URL for Gitlab
+## Configuring a relative URL for GitLab

 NOTE: **Note:**
 Relative URL support in Omnibus GitLab is **experimental** and was